amandaherbst/eds220-phx-biodiversity-loss/README.md

 # Biodiversity Intactness Index change in Phoenix subdivision

-A workflow to analyze changes in Biodiversity Intactness Index from 2017 to 2020 in the Phoenix subdivision.
+A workflow to analyze changes in Biodiversity Intactness Index (BII) from 2017 to 2020 in the Phoenix subdivision.
 Final output is a visualization of these changes.

 ## Data Citations